LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp3/README.md

 # 2 - Build the images and running the containers

-To build the eNB and EPC images use the follow command:
+To build the eNB and EPC images and running the containers use the follow command:
 ```
-sudo docker build -t xxxx .
+sudo docker-compose up -d
 ```

-Check if the images are up:
+You can check if the images are up:
 ```
 sudo docker image ls
 ```